rogeriopradoj/sourcetree-custom-actions-scripts/README.md

 source ~/.zshrc
 ```

-After that, you can run any of the scripts via CLI no matter what directory you are, example of running `push-master-to-all-remotes.sh`
+After that, you can run any of the scripts via CLI no matter inside what directory you are, example of running `push-master-to-all-remotes.sh`

 ```shell
 cd PATH_TO_ANY_GIT_PROJECT